Breast Reduction in Plano, TX

 Before The Procedure

-Before your breast reduction surgery, you will meet with Dr. Wilcox to discuss the procedure and the personal variables that will impact your surgery, such as your age, the condition of your skin, and the size and shape of your breasts.
-Dr. Wilcox will talk about the surgery in detail and help you to understand the potential outcome, any risks, and answer any questions or concerns you may have.
-Because some insurance companies will cover breast reduction surgery if it is deemed medically necessarily, you will want to make sure to discuss this with Dr. Wilcox to make sure that all required paperwork and information is gathered and taken care of prior to the surgery.
+Before your breast reduction surgery, you will meet with our board certified plastic surgeons to discuss the procedure and the personal variables that will impact your surgery, such as your age, the condition of your skin, and the size and shape of your breasts.
+Our board certified plastic surgeons will talk about the surgery in detail and help you to understand the potential outcome, any risks, and answer any questions or concerns you may have.
+Because some insurance companies will cover breast reduction surgery if it is deemed medically necessarily, you will want to make sure to discuss this with our board certified plastic surgeons to make sure that all required paperwork and information is gathered and taken care of prior to the surgery.

 Although there are variations in the techniques used in a breast reduction procedure, the most common involves creating an “anchor” shaped incision, which circles the areola.
 This incision will extend downward, following the natural curvature of the breast.
 At this point, excess fat, skin, and glandular tissue are removed, and the nipple and areola are moved to their new position.
 The last step is to bring down the remaining skin around the areola, where it is re-attached.